SEO BLOG

 Search Engine Optimization With the Title Tag

-Every online marketer knows about keywords and back-links; they are one of the first topics a prospective e-marketer or link builder learns about.
-Some individuals, however, never graduate past that point to delve into the deeper, and more powerful, aspects of SEO.
+However, many never graduate past that point to delve into the deeper – and more powerful – aspects of SEO.
 There’s more to a blogging platform than the input box.
-Understanding how a website works is imperative, especially considering that it is the platform on which every Internet entrepreneur makes a living.
-HTML and CSS, the bones and coding language that make up most websites, can play a major role in determining a page’s ranking.
-One of the most important bits of HTML to learn about is the optimization of the title tag.
+Understanding how a website works is imperative, especially considering that it’s the platform on which every internet entrepreneur makes a living.

 What are Title Tags?